Thickness guide

 Prototype the final thickness in the actual material before printing a production batch.

 The base gives the QR plate structural support.
-The relief gives the QR modules the contrast that a camera needs.
+The raised height gives the QR squares the contrast that a camera needs.
 Treating both as one thickness setting usually leads to weak or overbuilt parts.

-A stable base can prevent warping, while moderate relief can make the QR pattern easier to read without creating harsh shadows.
+A stable base can prevent warping, while moderate raised height can make the QR pattern easier to read without creating harsh shadows.

 Match thickness to the use case